livegnik/2way-poc-design/02-architecture/managers/04-auth-manager.md

 * An authentication result used by the HTTP or WebSocket layer to construct an `OperationContext`, containing:

 * `requester_identity_id` as an integer, or null if unauthenticated.
 * Authentication state classification, authenticated, unauthenticated, or rejected.
 * Admin eligibility flag for admin-gated endpoints.
 * A rejection category suitable for mapping to the interface error model and audit logging.

+### 4.3 OperationContext construction requirements

+Per the protocol overview, once authentication succeeds the HTTP or WebSocket layer MUST construct an `OperationContext` that:

+* Includes `requester_identity_id`, `app_id`, `is_remote=False`, and `trace_id` before invoking any manager or service.
+* Uses trusted route classification and service binding to supply `app_id` and domain scope instead of copying client supplied identifiers.
+* Leaves remote-only fields such as `remote_node_identity_id` unset; these are populated exclusively by State Manager for peer-originated sync packages.
+* Remains immutable once constructed so ACL Manager and Graph Manager evaluate the same identity binding that Auth Manager produced.

+Auth Manager enforces that these inputs are present for local entrypoints; requests lacking the metadata required for a complete `OperationContext` are rejected pre-validation.

 ## 5. Session token model